pjevic/pjevic/README.md

 - 👋🏻 Hi, I’m Milan Pjevic.
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning SCSS, BEM and JavaScript.
+- 🌱 I’m currently learning React and pumping up my JS skills down the road.
 - 💞️ I’m looking to collaborate on any project where I can fit.
 - 📫 milanpjevic@icloud.com

-- 🐝 Let's co-create.
+- 🐝 Let's co-create in synergy.

 <!---
 pjevic/pjevic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.